TheForceEngine/TheForceEngine.github.io/ProgressTracker.md

 ### Other (may slip, Pre-Release build will not be delayed for these).
 - [x] Level cheats.
-- [ ] LAREDLITE cheat.
-- [ ] Finish proper inventory handling in Jabba's Ship.

-### Pre-Release
-- [ ] Pre-Release Public Build (320x200, 4:3 only).
-- [ ] Update video running through Nar Shaddaa to show more enemies, if there is time.

 ## 10-04-2021
 - [ ] AI Integration